jasongrimes/fretboardfoundation/_chapters/020-chords/090-chords-by-name.md

 ## About keys

+The key of a composition specifies the name of the note serving as the tonal center of the piece, and identifies the underlying scale to be used.
+The scale specifies 7 of the 12 possible notes that are *diatonic* ("in tune") in that key.

 Of the 12 notes in Western music,
 7 are "natural",
 represented by letters A-G from the musical alphabet, and 5 are "accidental", represented by natural notes with a sharp or flat sign.

-The key of a composition identifies which 7 of these 12 notes is to be considered "in tune" (diatonic).

 ## Learn fewer keys better